qmk/qmk_firmware/docs/feature_converters.md

 # Converters

-This page documents the automated process for converting keyboards to use drop-in replacement Pro Micro controllers.
+This page documents the automated process for converting keyboards to use drop-in replacement controllers.
 This process is designed to be easy to use and can be completed in a few simple steps.

 ## Supported Converters